Amazon is already running Black Friday sales on Ring, Echo, and Fire TV devices

 Black Friday is still a week out.
 But as we’ve seen year after year, deals start before anyone’s even begun cooking their Turkey.

-And Amazon wasted to time this year, as we’re already seeing steep discounts on many smart home devices.
+And Amazon wasted no time this year, as we’re already seeing steep discounts on many smart home devices.

 Ring